Establishing a FOD prevention culture within your Airline

 These FOD analyses increase recognition of problem areas and trends.

-They also facilitate inspection results, incident data, mishap reports and feedback of progress.
+Additionally, they facilitate inspection results, incident data, mishap reports and feedback of progress.

 Track performance and report your progress